European Chemical Industry Council: About Cefic

 Cefic counts about 650 members and affiliates.
 Combined, they form one of the most active networks of the business community, complemented by partnerships with industry associations representing various sectors across the value chain.

 Cefic's organisational structure consists of a General Assembly, a Board, an Executive Committee, the National Association Board, a Leadership Team, five Programme Councils, three industry sector groups and three advisory fora.

+Activities

+Accredited stakeholder

+Cefic has been engaging as an accredited stakeholder to the European Food Safety Authority, the European Chemicals Agency and others.
+Cefic has also provided guidance and tools as well as libraries for enhancing harmonised implementation of the REACH Regulation.

-Cefic commitment to sustainability
+Commitment to sustainability

-Cefic already embarked on its sustainability journey in 1985, with the launch of the Responsible Care® programme – the industry’s ethical commitment to improving safe production, handling and use of chemicals across the supply chains.
+Cefic embarked on its sustainability journey in 1985, with the launch of the Responsible Care® programme – the industry’s commitment to improving safe production, handling and use of chemicals across the supply chains.

-In 2016 Cefic and its members adopted a Sustainability Charter.
-The charter provides a framework for action and dialogue on current and future challenges and includes a roadmap which contributes to the UN2030 Sustainable Development Goals and the Paris Agreement.
+In 2016 Cefic and its members adopted a sustainability charter which provides a framework for action and dialogue on current and future challenges and includes a roadmap which contributes to the UN2030 Sustainable Development Goals and the Paris Agreement.

-Cefic’s Sustainable Development programme aims to accelerate the vital transition towards a safe, resource efficient, circular, low-carbon society.
+Cefic’s Sustainable Development programme aims to support a transition towards a safe, resource-efficient, circular, low-carbon society.